chrismedrela/docs-guide/docs/process.md

 PROPOSAL replace subsections with a list of steps:

 1. asking questions before writing docs
+2. choosing a template
-2. writing docs
+3. writing docs
-3. editing
+4. editing
-4. testing docs on users
+5. testing docs on users
-5. measuring documentation quality
+6. measuring documentation quality
-6. iterating
+7. iterating
-5. maintenance?
+8. maintenance?

 questions you should answer before writing
 ------------------------------------------